kimsh02/memly/README.md

 # RepetitionAI

-Flashcard app written in modern C++ and Qt featuring spaced repetition scheduling, Google Translate/TTS, and integrated AI for vocabulary augmentation and image generation.
+Flashcard app for language-learning in C++ and Qt Quick/QML featuring spaced repetition scheduling (SRS), Google Translate/TTS, and integrated AI for vocabulary enrichment and visual mnemonics.